DonHulieo/duff/README.md

 - **Package** A recreation of the Lua `package` library in pure lua, allowing you to import and use modules in your scripts.
 - **Array:** A FP array class for the creation and manipulation of consecutive integer indexed arrays, similar to the Array class in JavaScript.
-- **Async:** A function that allows you to call and return functions asynchronously, using promises.
+- **Await:** A function that allows you to call and await a functions return values, using promises.
 - **Bench:** Benches the performance of a function, and returns the time taken to execute the function.
 - **Bridge:** Provides common functions between different frameworks and libraries for use in creating cross-framework scripts.
 - **Interval:** A class for creating and managing intervals, allowing you to start, pause, stop and resume timers on threads.